NiuHuangxiaozi/Guarding-the-Dream/README.md

 # Tower
-This is  a  game about Towers like Zombies.
+This is  a  game about Towers like Zombies based on Qt.